 Ly's main task in the months ahead will be to deliver on the president's pledge when he was sworn in on Wednesday to unite Mali and end endemic corruption.

-But his daunting in-tray will also include tackling an economy battered by conflict, as well as healing ethnic divisions in the north and managing the return of 500,000 people who fled the Islamist insurgency.
+But his daunting in-tray will also include tackling an economy battered by conflict; healing ethnic divisions in the north; and managing the return of 500,000 people who fled the Islamist insurgency.

-In the chaos that followed, the Tuaregs seized control of an area larger than France before being ousted by Al-Qaeda-linked groups who imposed a brutal interpretation of Islamic law on the local population, carrying out amputations and executions.
+In the ensuing chaos, the Tuaregs seized control of an area larger than France before being ousted by Al-Qaeda-linked groups.

-Their actions drew worldwide condemnation and prompted France to launch a military offensive at Mali's behest to oust the Islamists in January.
+In January, France launched a military offensive at Mali's behest to oust the Islamists.